15 Surprising Uses for Epsom Salt

 Soak foot in warm water with a handful of Epsom salt.

-Make a cold compress using a clean wash cloth, 1 c. cold water and 2 T. salt and gently lay on sunburn to relieve irritation.
+Make a cold compress using a clean wash cloth, 1 cup cold water and 2 tablespoons salt and gently lay on sunburn to relieve irritation.

 14. Wavy Hair Spray

-Mix 1 c. water, 2 t. salt and 1 t. non toxic conditioner in a spray bottle and spray on wet or dry hair and scrunch with your hands.
+Mix 1 cup water, 2 teaspoons salt and 1 teaspoon non toxic conditioner in a spray bottle and spray on wet or dry hair and scrunch with your hands.
 Let air dry or use a diffuser to dry.

 15. Soil Booster